Lebanon, Tennessee: Education

 The Lebanon Special School District, which includes most of Lebanon, encompasses four elementary schools and two middle schools.
 Wilson County Schools operates several additional primary and secondary schools in and around Lebanon, including Wilson Central High School and the newly reconstructed Lebanon High School.
 Small portions of Lebanon are in the Wilson County Schools for all years K–12.
 Schools serving those portions for K–8 include Carroll-Oakland School and Southside Elementary School.
 All of Lebanon is zoned to Wilson County Schools for grades 9–12.

 Lebanon also has one private school, Friendship Christian School.

 Lebanon is also home to Cumberland University, which was founded in 1842.
-The university has a rich heritage and has produced over eighty Congressmen and Senators such as Albert Gore Sr. and Thomas Gore.
+The university has a rich heritage and has produced over eighty representatives and senators, such as Albert Gore Sr. and Thomas Gore.
 The institution has also produced a Nobel Peace Prize recipient, Cordell Hull, who served as Secretary of State from March 1933 to November 1944.